 Overlooking Sir Edward’s Lake in Capheaton, Northumberland, this is the third of three new cottages in one of Northumberland’s most picturesque and peaceful locations.
-The cottage is called ‘Alice’ and is part of a spectacular conversion of a line of the earliest built cottages in the village.
+This end-terraced cottage is called ‘Alice’ and is part of a spectacular conversion of a line of the earliest built cottages in the village.
 Externally the cottages all retain their original frontages but have been converted to the rear to provide warm, modern and spacious accommodation.

 Alice has two spacious double bedrooms, one has a superking bed and ensuite shower room, and the other has a zip and link King size bed which can be made into two singles.
 There is a family bathroom and well equipped kitchen lounge dining room with wood burning stove.